aneasystone/github-trending/README.md

 ## Unknown

+* 【2023-02-21】[ordinals-wallet / ordinals-collections](https://github.com/ordinals-wallet/ordinals-collections) - A place for creators & builders to organize ordinal collections!
+* 【2023-02-21】[CynthiaPeter / Technical-Writing-Resources](https://github.com/CynthiaPeter/Technical-Writing-Resources) - A collection of blogpost, resources, and links that has helped me in my journey as a technical writer.
+I still refer to them and contribute to the list as I find more.
 * 【2023-02-20】[ctjhoa / rust-learning](https://github.com/ctjhoa/rust-learning) - A bunch of links to blog posts, articles, videos, etc for learning Rust
 * 【2023-02-20】[howl-anderson / unlocking-the-power-of-llms](https://github.com/howl-anderson/unlocking-the-power-of-llms) - 使用 Prompts 和 Chains 让 ChatGPT 成为神奇的生产力工具！每日更新～
 * 【2023-02-19】[utsanjan / PD-Runner](https://github.com/utsanjan/PD-Runner) - PD Runner is an unlimited trial launcher to run Parallels Desktop on your macOS